 and The Pearl, Tennessee Williams's The Glass Menagerie, Richard Wright's Black Boy, and W.H.
 Auden's Collected Poetry.
 So what were

 To the degree an "official organ" speaks for the clothes-free across the land, World War II was nearly as much out of mind as it was out of sight, at least for those remaining at home in the United States.
 A page titled "Discoveries of a Soldier" nods briefly to those serving in the military with a short essay and a longer poem praising an open view of the nudist lifestyle.
 A short article argues that sunbathing naked will help one avoid colds, miss fewer days of work and spend less on cold remedies, and thus assist in the war effort.
 The issue features a lengthy editorial call for photo donations, articles promoting and telling about nudist living, and ASA club news.

 PRESERVING NATURIST HISTORY

 The Naturist Education Foundation recently commissioned renowned naturist videographer Michael Cooney to create a brand new introductory video for the NEF Research Library.
-Overseen from conception to completion by NEF Library project manager Mark Storey, the brief video features the Library itself and its fascinating nudist-and-naturist themed collections, as seen in the context of naturist history.
-The image at the left is from the new video.
+Overseen from conception to completion by former NEF Library project manager Mark Storey, the brief video features the Library itself and its fascinating nudist-and-naturist themed collections, as seen in the context of naturist history.
+The image at the left is from the video.
 Ready to watch?
 Click the image.